Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues effectively describe the incorrect answer choices (Finding Nemo and Shrek) without any overlap with the correct answer, providing strong misdirection.
+The fake clues are excellent at misdirecting to the incorrect answers ('Finding Nemo' and 'Shrek') by using highly specific plot points and character descriptions that are completely unrelated to 'Toy Story'.
+They are designed to be strongly plausible for the wrong choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices